NickMathJung/DROMA/Simulation/README.md

 ## Firmware

 `drone_hal.cpp` is the drone side.
-It ticks at 1 kHz: reads the MPU-6050 into `Bus_IMU` (subtracting the gyro bias here, and only here, the model doesn't do it), reads the battery voltage on pin 41 as raw 12-bit counts into `batt_count`, reads the re-arm button on pin 21 into `btn_ack`, unpacks the nRF24 packet into `Bus_Cmd`, steps the generated `MCU` class, and pushes `throttle` out to the ESCs as OneShot125.
+It ticks at 1 kHz: reads the MPU-6050 into `Bus_IMU`, reads the battery voltage on pin 41 as raw 12-bit counts into `batt_count`, reads the re-arm button on pin 21 into `btn_ack`, unpacks the nRF24 packet into `Bus_Cmd`, steps the generated `MCU` class, and pushes `throttle` out to the ESCs as OneShot125.
 Pin 40 reads current, but that's telemetry only and doesn't go into the model.
 If no valid packet arrives for 100 ms the watchdog forces `estop = 2`.

+Two IMU corrections happen in the HAL, not in the model.
+The gyro bias is subtracted here and only here.
+Then `apply_mount` rotates gyro and accel by `R_mount`, which takes out the roughly 2.3° tilt from the IMU sitting slightly crooked on the board.
+That rotation is per-drone: it was measured on id=2, and id=1 needs its own measurement, so don't assume one `R_mount` fits every airframe.

 To compile it you need the ARM `mcu.h` from `hardware/mcu_arm/mcu_ert_rtw/` and `mcu_packet.hpp` from `scripts/sitl/include/` on the include path.
 That codec